-In order to check your JCPenney credit card application status, you will need to contact Synchrony Bank’s customer service department.
-You can do so by phone (1-855-220-3806) or online.
-Either way, you’ll receive a decision in the mail within 10 business days.
-Once you're approved, it'll take 7-10 business days to receive your card in the mail.
+You should receive a decision in the mail within 10 business days.
+Once you're approved, it'll take 7-10 business days for your card to arrive in the mail.

 You will generally be instantly approved for the JCPenney credit card.
 However, Synchrony Bank, the issuer of the JCPenney credit card, may sometimes need to conduct further verification.
 If that happens, you could receive a decision within 10 business days at most.
 Once you've been approved, it will take 7-10 business days to receive your card in the mail.… read full answershow less